Präpositionen im Deutschen – Erklärungen und Beispiele

 Die Grundlage von Präpositionen im Deutschen

 First of all, let’s talk about the basic principles and the basic structure of German prepositions.
 Hopefully, this will make it even easier for you to get started.
 So, what are German prepositions?
-Well, let’s see what the gold old Cambridge Dictionary tells us about their definition:
+Well, let’s see what the good old Cambridge Dictionary tells us about their definition:

 “In grammar, a word that is used before a noun, a nounphrase, or a pronoun, connecting it to another word.”